Electoral reform in India: Electoral Bonds

 Any person who is a citizen of India or entities incorporated or established in India can buy electoral bonds.
 And then donate it to the political party of choice "anonymously".
 To buy and transfer these bonds, the person or entity has to provide some authentication details to the bank but the names of donors are kept confidential, even from political parties.
 Anonymity is intended to prevent the political victimization of the donor.

 There is no limit on the quantity of bonds that can be purchased by an individual or a company.
-The bonds donated to political party must be encased within 15 days through its verified account, failed to so, the issuer of these bonds i.e.State Bank of India deposits these into Prime Minister's Relief Fund.
+The bonds donated to political party must be encased within 15 days through its verified account, failed to so, the issuer of these bonds i.e.State Bank of India deposits these into Prime Minister's Relief Fund.Explained: Why is the electoral bond scheme being opposed by transparency activists?

 Criticism of Electoral Bonds

 In a series of articles investigating the Electoral Bonds, Nitin Sethi with Huffpost India studied a compilation of documents collected through RTI queries by Commodore Lokesh Batra over a span of 2 years.
 The RTI documents went on to revel serious problems with the Electoral Bonds Scheme and its implementation.
 In July 2022, the amount of donations through electoral bonds crossed Rs 10,000-Crore mark as per government data.